NecroMonkey/vault/README.md

 **Toggle-BITS-Settings.ps1** - Based on parameters, turn BITS on or off

+### ./ConfigMgr-Scripts

+**Switch-IPSubnet-to-IPRange-Boundaries.ps1** - Uses CSV file to create new IPRange boundaries based off exit IPSubnet boundaries and removes old IPSUbnet boundaries

+**Switch-IPSubnet-to-IPRange-Boundaries.sql** - SQL query that can be sed with Switch-IPSubnet-to-IPRange-Boundaries.ps1 to create required input CSV file

 ### ./SSRS-Reports/ComplianceSettings-OverallStatusReports/

 **Compliance Settings - Overall Status for a System.rdl** - Third level report that gives baseline and configuration item compliance for a sigle system.
 Baseline links back to *Compliance Settings - Overall Status of Baseline* and individual CIs link to *Compliance Settings - Overall Status of Configuration Item*